Asabeneh/30-Days-Of-Python/readme.md

 ## Exercises - Day 2
 1. Create a folder called day_2.
 Inside this folder create a file name called variables.py
-2. Writ a python comment saying 'Day 2: 30 Days of python programming'
+2. Write a python comment saying 'Day 2: 30 Days of python programming'
 3. Declare a first name variable and assign a value to it
 4. Declare a last name variable and assign a value to it
 5. Declare a full name variable and assign a value to it